How to Create a Training Manual

 Sooner or later, every company or organization needs to create a training manual.
 Often, they need to create multiple manuals to cover both internal and external training needs.

-In this post, we’ll take a close look at how to write a training manual, as well as some of the best ways to make your own.
+In this post, we’ll take a close look at how to write a training manual, as well as some of the best ways to make your own using visual communication practices.

 What is the purpose of a training manual?

-While the packaging of the traditional training manual has changed (thankfully!), its purpose remains the same.
+While the packaging of the traditional training manual has changed, its purpose remains the same.

 A training manual is a set of instructions that improve the quality with which a job, process, or task is performed.
 Companies use training manuals with in-person, remote, on-demand, and just-in-time training.
 A few common applications include: